• Skip to primary navigation

 Jump to Recipe Print Recipe

 If you've never had pumpkin crunch, I'm a little jealous of you.
-It's one of my favorite local Hawaii desserts, and the original pumpkin crunch recipe is simple and easy.
-If you enjoy pumpkin pie, this one made with homemade cake mix is an awesome option to get your fix quickly.
+It's one of my all-time favorite local Hawaii desserts, and the original pumpkin crunch recipe is simple and easy using boxed cake mix.
+But this one is different because it uses a homemade cake mix you can easily make from scratch!

 A slice of pumpkin crunch cake with whipped cream on a white plate